 I'm a big fan of rolling my clothes instead of folding them.
 I start with my heaviest layer of pants (usually jeans) and roll those up to help form the bottom of my carry on.
 I'll roll most all of my items (skirts, tee shirts, dresses, shorts, tights) but I do tend to fold my sweatshirts and sweaters — if you roll these guys, they make a HUGE roll of clothing that isn't as slim as a good fold.
 After all of your items are rolled (and a few are folded) move onto the next step.

 I put my heaviest rolled layers (that I'm not wearing) and form the bottom of my suitcase, along with my heavy shoes (like tennis shoes or boots — sandals I usually pack later on ... we'll get to that).
 I'll put my rolled pants down first and make single layer rolls of clothes.
 Once you have a layer of rolled clothes, build a second layer of rolled clothes, then a third if there is room.
 Then I'll top that all off with my folded clothes (like a couple of sweaters and a pullover, etc).

 At this point, your suitcase should be pretty full but not stuffed.
-If it's unzippable, go back and cut out a few layers, refold my layers and plan on doing more laundry instead of checking a big bag.
+If it's unzippable, go back and cut out a few layers, refold layers and plan on doing more laundry when you're there instead of checking a big bag.

 You'll notice that you have some pockets of space ... that's where little items come in.
-I'll wedge things like underwear and a sports bra and any slim sandals into those gaps.
+I'll wedge things like underwear, socks and a sports bra and any slim sandals into those gaps.